OMOTENASHI IS JUST A PHILOSOPHY

-Its roots in Japanese language
+Its roots in Japanese

-First is "Omote" おもて meaning the "surface" or front of something.
+First is "Omote" meaning the "surface" or front of something.

-And the second part "Nashi" なし means "nothing or less"
+And the second part "Nashi" means "nothing or less"

-Omit the initial "O", which is the part of the word added for Japanese Polite Language reasons, and you are left with the "Mote" of Omotenashi which can mean "being in a state of having things" either material of concept things.
+Omit the initial "O", (put there for politeness), and you're left with the "Mote" of Omotenashi - which can mean "being in a state of having things" either material of concept things.

-Consider these two meanings together and you have a working definition of a philosophy of service done in a wholehearted, accomplished way with no ulterior motive or agenda other than that of being of service.
+You have a working definition of a philosophy of service done in a wholehearted, accomplished way with no ulterior motive or agenda other than that of being of service.